react-boilerplate/react-boilerplate/README.md

 ### Folder Structure

-The folder structure of the JS files reflects the Flux methodology, so if you have worked with Flux before you will know what they are for.
+The folder structure of the JS files reflects the [Redux](https://github.com/gaearon/redux) methodology, which is an evolution of the ideas of Flux.

 * `actions`: Actions get dispatched with this/these utility module(s)